Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

-As described earlier, initial state information is lost more quickly for the JC system, since the JC interaction no longer conserves $\hat{\sigma}_{z, j}$.
-The qubits then evolve away from their initial state during continuous measurement, due not only to decay mechanisms but also non-QND Hamiltonian evolution.
-Despite this, the RC is able to accurately measure the JC system, with a classification fidelity of $0.92$, exceeding that of any linear filter.
+As described in Sec.~\ref{sec:quantumsystem}, initial state information is lost more quickly for the JC system due to non-QND Hamiltonian evolution.
+Despite this, the RC is able to accurately process these quantum measurements, with a classification fidelity of $0.92$, exceeding that of any linear filter.
 The optimal measurement time is slightly later, at $\sim 7/\kappa$.
-This is due to the decreased SNR for this task: ${\expect{ \hat{d}+\hat{d}^\dagger}} $ is reduced relative to the dispersive case and there is increased measurement backaction noise.
+This is due to the decreased SNR for the JC readout task: $\sqrt{\kappa}{\expect{ \hat{d}+\hat{d}^\dagger}} $ is reduced relative to the dispersive case and there is increased measurement backaction noise (see Fig.~\ref{fig:filterDyn}(a) and (c)).
+As noted earlier, these measurement currents have SNR of $-6.8\,\rm{dB}$ and $-7.1\,\rm{dB}$ for the dispersive and JC systems respectively when the cavity is in steady-state.
+We can decrease the SNR further by introducing a measurement efficiency $\eta\leq 1$ ($\sqrt{\kappa}\to\sqrt{\kappa\eta}$ in Eqns.~\eqref{eq:syssme} and \eqref{eq:Jhom}).
+For both systems the fidelity of the RC classification decreases steadily with increasing relative noise strength, but remains comparable with that of the MF.

-These results are in no way unique to the specific random realization of the RC network; the average classification accuracy of 10 random $K=5$ RCs is also shown for both QSs in Fig.~\ref{fig:claFD}.
-These RCs have different structure ($\mathbf{W}_I$, $\mathbf{W}_R$, $\boldsymbol\Lambda$), but the same hyperparameters and are trained on the same $Q=40$ training set.
+This performance is in no way unique to the specific random realization of the RC network; the average classification accuracy of 10 random $K=5$ RCs is also shown for both QSs in Fig.~\ref{fig:claFD}.
+These RCs have different structure ($\bm{W}_I$, $\bm{W}_R$, $\boldsymbol\Lambda$), but the same hyperparameters and are trained on the same $Q=40$ training set.
 The peak classification accuracy occurs at different times for different RCs, resulting in the average curve being artificially flattened.
 The average classification fidelity of the 10 different RCs is $0.951$ for the dispersive system and $0.905$ for the JC system (for $Q=100$, this increases to $0.915$), indicating the robustness of the RC approach.
 A few of the random networks experience a sharper drop in classification accuracy after the optimal readout time: this is because the RC states corresponding to different input signals are less separated in phase space.
 In the next section we explore the role of the RC evolution in its phase space in more detail.